 Visitors to South Africa arrive en masse to the Kruger during peak safari season, and the summer season sees them flocking to the shores of Cape Town for a bit of coastal splendour in Cape Town.
 Peak safari season and the coastal summer are poles apart in terms of time frames, which makes it hard to combine a Kruger bush and Cape Town beach combo.
-Visitors generally have to prioritise one of these types of holidays, and settle for their secondary choice being outside of peak season when it’s not the most idyllic time to visit.
+Visitors generally have to prioritise one of these types of holidays and settle for their second choice being outside of peak season when it’s not the most idyllic time to visit.
 Do you want peak safari or peak beach?
 The choice is entirely yours, but even out of season, both destinations are still exquisite and have a lot to offer!

 For travellers who have decided that the Cape Town coast is their number 1 choice, but still want to enjoy some kind of wilderness/safari experience, we recommend these game reserves in the Western Cape :